powsybl/powsybl.github.io/pages/documentation/user/configuration/remote-service.md

 **port**
 The `port` property is an optional property that defines the connection port.
 By default, if SSL/TLS protocol is used, the default value of this property is `443`.
 Otherwise, it is `80`.

+**auto-reconnection**
+The `auto-reconnection` is an optional boolean property, set to `false` by default.
+If set to `true`, when the client loses the websocket connection to the server (which allows to receive AFS events from the server), it will try to reconnect every X seconds.
+X is defined by the `reconnection-delay` property.

+**reconnection-delay**
+If `auto-reconnection` is set to `true`, the `reconnection-delay` property defines the number of seconds the client will wait between 2 attempts to reconnect to the server.
+This property is optional, with a default value of `60` seconds (1 minute).
+Note that this value should be a tradeoff between the quantity (or duration) of lost messages, and the frequency of requests to the server.

 ## Examples

 **YAML configuration:**